MarcusWolschon/osmeditor4android/documentation/docs/help/it/Introduction.md

 ##### Advanced (long press) mode

 Long press where you want the node to be or the way to start.
 You will see a black "crosshair" symbol.
-* If you want to create a new node (not connected to an object), click away from existing objects.
+* If you want to create a new node (not connected to an object), touch away from existing objects.
-* If you want to extend a way, click within the "tolerance zone" of the way (or a node on the way).
+* If you want to extend a way, touch within the "tolerance zone" of the way (or a node on the way).
 The tolerance zone is indicated by the areas around a node or way.

 Quando è visibile il simbolo a forma di croce, hai le seguenti opzioni:

-* Premere nello stesso punto.
+* _Normal press in the same place._
-    * Se la croce non è vicina ad un nodo, premendo nello stesso punto di nuovo si crea un nuovo nodo.
-Se è vicino ad un percorso (ma non ad un nodo), il nuovo nodo sarà aggiunto al percorso.
+    * If the crosshair is not near a node, touching the same location again creates a new node.
+If you are near a way (but not near a node), the new node will be on the way (and connected to the way).
-    * Se la croce è vicina ad un nodo (cioè all'interno della zona di tolleranza), premendo nello stesso punto semplicemente seleziona quel nodo (e si apre l’editor delle etichette).
-Nessun nodo viene creato.
-Si tratta della stessa azione vista in precedenza che si ha per la selezione.
+    * If the crosshair is near a node (i.e. within the tolerance zone of the node), touching the same location just selects the node (and the tag editor opens.
+No new node is created.
+The action is the same as the selection above.
-* Premere in un’altra zona.
-Premendo in un altro punto (al di fuori della zona di tolleranza della croce) si crea un segmento che parte dalla posizione della croce fino alla posizione corrente.
-Se la croce era vicina ad un nodo o un percorso, il nuovo segmento sarà connesso a quel nodo od a quel segmento.
+* _Normal touch in another place._ Touching another location (outside of the tolerance zone of the crosshair) adds a way segment from the original position to the current position.
+If the crosshair was near a way or node, the new segment will be connected to that node or way.

-Premi semplicemente sullo schermo dove vuoi aggiungere altri nodi al percorso.
-Per completare, premi il nodo finale due volte.
-Se il nodo finale è su un nodo o percorso già esistenti, il segmento verrà automaticamente collegato a quel nodo o a quel percorso.
+Simply touch the screen where you want to add further nodes of the way.
+To finish, touch the final node twice.
+If the final node is located on a way or node, the segment will be connected to the way or node automatically.

 You can also use a menu item: See [Creating new objects](Creating%20new%20objects.md) for more information.